bcurnow/mfrc522-reader/README.md

 This library only implements support for type A PICCs.
 Again, the building blocks are all there for the type B commands, I just haven't implemented them because I don't have a need to read type B PICCs.

 Unlike https://github.com/miguelbalboa/rfid, I don't have support for starting the anticollision/select phase with an arbitrary cascade level and number of valid bits.
 Because of that, there's some code missing that deals with the cascade tag (CT).
 Since I don't support starting mid-process, I'm never in a position where I need to intentionally add the cascade tag to the data.
-While the code correctly handles the cases where the PICC provides the cascade tag (and cascade bit in the SAK), my code always start with no information and at cascade level 1.
+While the code correctly handles the cases where the PICC provides the cascade tag (and cascade bit in the SAK), my code always starts with no information and at cascade level 1.
 If you have a well known UID (or a well known part of a UID) and want to be able to select that specific PICC, you'll have to modify the `MFRC522.anticollision` method.

 # NXP Semiconductors documentation